Native American Community Development Financial Institution Assistance Program (NACA)

 - Provide community development financial services, such as basic banking services, financial literacy programs, and alternatives to predatory lending

-- Finance healthy food retail outlets in food deserts
+- Finance healthy food retail and non-retail outlets in food deserts

 There are two types of awards: